uber/bayesmark/README.rst

 or, it can refer to a custom ``csv`` file, which is the name of file in the folder specified by ``--data-root``.
 It also follows the convention that regression data sets start with ``reg-`` and classification data sets start with ``clf-``.
 For example, the classification data set in ``[DATA_ROOT]/clf-foo.csv`` is specified with ``-d clf-foo``.

 The ``csv`` file can be anything readable by pandas, but we assume the final column is the target and all other columns are features.
 The target column should be integer for classification data and float for regression.
 The features should float (or ``str`` for categorical variable columns).
-See ``bo_benchmark.data.load_data`` for more information.
+See ``bayesmark.data.load_data`` for more information.

 Dry run for cluster jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^